-Promoted to assistant coach in August 2015, Shenton Wai is in his seventh season at UTSA, the last six of which have been as the team's operations coordinator, where he is responsible for film exchange and assisting with recruiting coordination and on-campus visits, team travel, academics and compliance.
+Promoted to assistant coach in August 2015, Shenton Wai is in his seventh season at UTSA, the last six of which have been as the team's operations coordinator, where he was responsible for film exchange and assisting with recruiting coordination and on-campus visits, team travel, academics and compliance.

 The 2010-11 season arguably was the most successful in 20 years, as UTSA captured the Southland Tournament Championship for the first time since 2004 and made the program’s fourth NCAA Tournament appearance.
 There the Roadrunners registered the first NCAA postseason victory in any sport in the department’s history with a 70-61 first-round victory over Alabama State during the First Four on March 16 in Dayton, Ohio.
 That outcome gave UTSA its first 20-win season in 19 years and was part of the 76-win stretch from the 2008-09 through 2011-12 campaigns.The Roadrunners also have taken care of business in the classroom.
 UTSA has collected six league all-academic certificates, including Southland Conference Student-Athlete of the Year honorees in Devin Gibson (2010, ’11) and Hill (2012).

 Wai joined the Roadrunners after spending the 2008-09 season as a basketball operations intern with the San Antonio Spurs.
 While with the NBA franchise, Wai scouted, built and maintained the 2009 draft prospect and free agent DVD library for NCAA, NBDL and international players.
 Wai also coordinated travel for draft workouts, mini camps, training camps and open gym summer workouts, as well as assisting in the day-to-day operations of the front office.